 Our judges all felt that incoming voice came through the KX-TGE432 quite clearly, making it very easy to hear and understand what the other person was saying.
 However, it again wasn't quite as clear and free of background static as the top phones, knocking it down a few points.

-The KX-TGE432 performance improved markedly in our second set of tests, which are responsible for 25% of this product's final score.
-It did extremely well, earning an 8 out of 10 — one of the top results of the entire group.
+The KX-TGE432 performance improved markedly in our second set of tests.
+It did extremely well, earning one of the top results of the entire group.

 To award points, we conducted two tests with each phone: an unobstructed and obstructed range test.
 For the unobstructed range test, we used a long phone cord to set up the base station at the street, then began walking with the KX-TGE432 until the incoming voice became unrecognizable or we ran out of room.
 It was the latter that stopped us with the KX-TGE432, as we made it past 840' — the extent of our line-of-sight distance — and still could hear the call fine.

 For the obstructed range test, we set up the KX-TGE432's base at the edge of a building, then began walking away from it so the signal had to pass through as many walls as possible.